 Now we’re trying to encourage him to use the toilets (and with no diaper as a backup).
 And this fear of the public restroom has yet again grown to the forefront and required more of our attention.

 So I needed some tips on how to help your child overcome fear, and this is what I learned:

 Remind yourself that this isn’t about you.

-As frustrating as it may be to handle the inconvenience of a toddler frightened by a seemingly innocent public bathroom may be, I had to remind myself that this isn’t personal.
+I remind myself not to take my son’s fear of public restrooms personal.
 He isn’t objecting to defy, disobey or make our day worse.
-This is all about the kids’ emotions.
-I felt disappointed, yes, but tried to focus on him and the goal to help him overcome his fears.
+This is about his emotions.
+I felt disappointed, yes, but I try to focus on him and help him overcome fear.